Buyer’s Guide to Electric Random Orbital Sanders

 Buying an Electric Orbital Sander

 The length of the sanding stroke determines the speed of a sander.
-The speed on some random-orbit sanders ranges from 3,000 and 4,500 orbits per minute, and up to 10,000 orbits per minute.
+The speed on some random-orbit sanders ranges from 3,000 to 4,500 orbits per minute and up to 10,000 orbits per minute.
 The shorter the stroke, the glossier the surface it creates.
-Some orbit sanders have a palm grip while other models have a two-handle configuration.
+Some orbit sanders have a palm grip, while others have a two-handle configuration.

-For heavy-duty jobs that require you to smooth out floors, decks or porches, we recommend a belt sander.
-Each manufacturer has its own technical specifications.
-Most belt sanders designed for consumers consist of handheld machines that have a few elements in common, including a motor, sanding belt, front and rear handles and a dust-collector attachment.
+For heavy-duty jobs where you need to smooth out floors, decks or porches, we recommend a belt sander.
+Each manufacturer has its own technical specifications, but most belt sanders have a few elements in common, including a motor, sanding belt, front and rear handles and a dust-collector attachment.

 How to Use an Electric Sander – Disk Sander

-It’s very important to hold the disk sander so that the rim doesn’t touch the work surface.
-Don’t press the flat disk against the surface; keep it at an angle.
-Positioning can differ depending on the position of the work, the position of the sander in relation to the work, and the working angle.
-Try to contact the surface in a way that the disk faces away from you, which will prevent grit and dust from flying toward your face.
+It’s essential to hold the disk sander in a way that ensures the rim doesn’t touch the work surface.
+Please don’t press the flat disk against the surface — keep it at an angle.
+Positioning can differ depending on the placement of the work, the position of the sander in relation to the job and the working angle.
+Try to contact the surface so that the disk faces away from you, preventing grit and dust from flying toward your face.

 How to Use an Orbital Sander

 An orbital sander works best on flat surfaces and straight edges.
-Similar to the approach when using a disk sander, avoid making the mistake of bearing down hard in an effort to make the machine remove the material faster.
-It actually has the opposite effect and causes the motor and pad to operate slower, but it could also cause the motor to overheat, resulting in damage.
+Similar to the approach when using a disk sander, avoid making the mistake of bearing down hard to make the machine remove the material faster.
+It has the opposite effect and causes the motor and pad to operate slower, but it could also cause the motor to overheat, resulting in damage.

 How to Use a Belt Sander

 When operating a belt sander, you must work with extreme care because of the fast rate at which it removes material.
-This tool has a tendency to pull itself forward when it meets the work surface because of the momentum of the belt.
-Make sure you maintain a firm grip on the sander at all times, using both hands.
+This tool tends to pull itself forward when it meets the work surface because of the belt’s momentum.
+Make sure you always maintain a firm grip on the sander, using both hands.
 Belt sanders work best on flat surface areas and straight edges only.
 You can also use it for other projects, such as the following:

 General Sanding Tips